IconoclastLabs/motion-rubberstamp/README.md

 ## Usage

+Requiring it in your Rakefile is all that's needed to get started.
 Motion-rubberstamp adds itself to the build process, so whenever you run `rake` or `rake device` it will automatically invoke `rake rubberstamp:run` beforehand.

 When you run `rake archive` or `rake archive:distribution`, motion-rubberstamp will automatically invoke